Jieiku/abridge/content/overview-images/index.md

 - src is the path and filename of the image. (mandatory)
 - class sets a class for the image. (optional)
-- alt sets the alt note for the image. (recommended for google lighthouse)
+- alt sets the alt note for the image.
-- w is the width of the image. (recommended for google lighthouse)
+- w is the width of the image.
-- h is the height of the image. (recommended for google lighthouse)
+- h is the height of the image.

+** google lighthouse recommends setting alt, w, and h attributes.
+If alt is omitted then the filename is used.
+If w or h are omitted then get_image_metadata() fills these values. **

 ## Usage (same path)
 ```rs